Options

 , in which case the corresponding name slot will be skipped in the help message.

-This attribute can be safely omitted if the option may be specified through positional arguments or through the environment.
+Names can be omitted if the option may be supplied through positional arguments or the environment.

 Preferred name